-Once a privilege for the few, air travel has changed dramatically—along with the stewardesses who are now speaking out against unfair working conditions and unnecessary, even dangerous, dress codes
+Once a privilege for the few, air travel has changed dramatically—along with the female cabin crew who are now speaking out against unfair working conditions and unnecessary, even dangerous, dress codes

 Sporting a mullet, a baggy Sailor Moon print T-shirt, and oversized jeans, Xiha—the stage name of a contestant on this July’s Chinese variety show The King of Stand-up Comedy—never expected the audience to guess her real occupation: a flight attendant.